mehulhere/Cupid-Bot/README.md

-#### Discord Blind Dating Bot
+#### Cupid Discord Bot

 ##### Overview
-This Discord bot facilitates a blind dating system within Discord channels, allowing users to register, set up preferences, match with others based on interests and gender orientation, and communicate privately.
+Cupid, a Discord bot, operates as your discreet matchmaker, facilitating anonymous connections among users with shared interests and gender preferences.
+It enables anonymous chatting, allowing users to explore common ground and reveal their identities only when comfortable.
+Cupid prioritizes connections based on shared passions, bypassing any bias towards appearances or backgrounds.
+Additionally, it includes features for chat moderation, enabling users to report and cease conversations when necessary.

 ####Features